unexpectedjs/unexpected/documentation/assertions/any/to-satisfy.md

 });
 ```

-Regular expressions and functions in the right-hand side object will be run
+Regular expressions and `expect.it` expressions in the right-hand side object
-against the corresponding values in the subject:
+will be run against the corresponding values in the subject:

 ```js
 expect({ bar: 'quux', baz: true }, 'to satisfy', { bar: /QU*X/i });